Animals are well-loved in Ireland, especially those breeds that are native to the Emerald Isle.

 This terrier is named for an isolated valley in Ireland’s Wicklow Mountains, where the dogs originated.
-When Flemish mercenary soldiers came to the valley in 1570s, their dogs mated with the local Irish canines, resulting in this breed.
+When Flemish mercenary soldiers came to the valley in the 1570s, their dogs mated with the local Irish canines, resulting in this breed.

 According to the Hare Preservation Trust, this russet brown-colored hare survived the most recent ice age by taking refuge in the tundra-like landscape of southern Ireland.